 When You’re Finished

-The steps mentioned above let you open a bean bag when you need to.
-However, it is important to remember to take the paper clip out of the zipper hole after you are done if the bag will be within reach of children.
-Suffocation and inhalation of the pellets in the bag are serious risks that have occurred in the past.
+The steps mentioned above show you how to unlock bean bag zippers when you need to.
+However, it is important to remember to remove the paper clip from the zipper mechanism after you are done.
+Especially if the bag will be within reach of children.
+Suffocation and inhalation of the polystyrene pellets in the bag are serious risks that have occurred in the past.

 The ACCC regulations that apply to the manufacture of bean bag chairs are intended to protect children from hazards that are potentially fatal.
 Use these tips to get the cover off of your bean bag when you need to clean it or inspect the filling.